High Mileage Car Insurance: How Your Annual Miles Affect Rates

 Car insurance companies are in the business of predicting risk — and one of their most reliable predictors is how much you drive.
 The more miles you log, the more time you spend exposed to potential accidents, road hazards, and liability events.
 It's simple math to an underwriter: more driving equals more risk.

-The average American drives roughly 13,500 miles per year, and most insurers use this figure as a baseline to set "standard" rates.
-If you exceed that baseline by a meaningful amount, you're likely paying more than you realize — sometimes without even knowing mileage is the culprit.
+According to the Federal Highway Administration, the average American driver now logs approximately 13,596 miles per year — a figure that has been gradually climbing since the pandemic-era dip to 12,724 miles in 2020 — and most insurers use this figure as a baseline to set "standard" rates.
+If you exceed that baseline by a meaningful amount, you're likely paying more than you realize.
+Understanding what affects your car insurance rates alongside mileage is the first step toward a smarter, lower-cost policy.

 Why Annual Mileage Is a Core Rating Factor

 Insurers have extensive claims data showing a direct correlation between miles driven and the likelihood of filing a claim.
-Vehicles driven 20,000 or more miles annually experience 31% more claims compared to vehicles driven fewer than 3,000 miles, which see 40% fewer claims.
+Vehicles driven 20,000 or more miles annually experience significantly more claims compared to vehicles driven fewer than 7,500 miles per year.
 This actuarial reality is why mileage is built into virtually every rate calculation.

 Beyond accident frequency, high-mileage vehicles also tend to experience: